quicwg/base-drafts/draft-ietf-quic-tls.md

 To ensure that sufficient data is available for sampling, packets are padded so that the combined lengths of the encoded packet number and protected payload is at least 4 bytes longer than the sample required for header protection.
-For the ciphersuites defined in {{?TLS13}} - other than TLS_AES_128_CCM_8_SHA256, for which a header protection scheme is not defined in this document - have 16-byte expansions and 16-byte header protection samples.
+The ciphersuites defined in {{?TLS13}} - other than TLS_AES_128_CCM_8_SHA256, for which a header protection scheme is not defined in this document - have 16-byte expansions and 16-byte header protection samples.
 This results in needing at